rrkroms/cryptmon/README.md

    5.2 [Own/Official](#52-ownofficial)

-## 1.1 CryptMon - Three-Layer Encryption
+## 1.1 CryptMon - multi-Layer Encryption

 CryptMon is a powerful encryption tool that provides three layers of security to safeguard your sensitive data.
 Each layer adds an additional level of protection to ensure the utmost confidentiality.
 Below is an overview of how CryptMon's three-layer encryption works: